Saaadsahi/my-portfolio/README.md

 Feel free to reach out to me via email at [saadullahsahi@gmail.com](mailto:saadullahsahi@gmail.com).

-## License
+## Notice

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+All content in this repository is my original work and is not licensed for reuse or redistribution.
+Please do not copy or reproduce any part of this portfolio without my explicit permission.

 ---